 Teaching Professor, Associate Chair of Physics and Astronomy

-This is the e-mail that is available to anyone interested in contacting the organization for more information.
+This is the publicly available e-mail that is intended for people interested in contacting the organization for more information.

 All Recognized Student Organizations are required to have an on-campus physical mailing address.
 Please provide your information below.

 223 Physics Bldg

 Please describe who is eligible for membership and list any criteria used in the selection process.
-If open to all please indicate so.
+If open to all, please indicate so.
 (Keep in mind the non-discrimination clause from the organization's constitution.)

 Our club is open to all.
 We have no membership criteria.
 We welcome everyone who has an interest in physics, whether as a hobby or a profession.

 This is less formal than your purpose statement.
-Take this opportunity to discuss any activities you may be known for or what members of your organization can expect to gain through their membership within your organization.
+Take this opportunity to discuss any activities the organization may be known for or what members of your organization can expect to gain through becoming a member.

 The Society of Physics Students organizes events, activities and meetings to raise awareness and interest in the discipline of Physics.
 We have two central purposes: help the wider public to realize the importance physics plays in our lives, and foster a rich scientific community for Mizzou students with physics at its center.

-Please include the days/dates your organization meets, the location, and time.
-This information helps students interested in joining your organization connect with you.
+Please include the days/dates your organization meets, the location(s), and time(s).
+This information helps interested students connect with the organization.

 SPS generally holds meetings every 2 weeks.
 Students are informed of meetings by emails and flyers around the Physics department (if you're not on the mailing list, be on the lookout for one or send us an email so we can add you).

 Meetings are usually in the Physics Lounge (Room 236, Physics Bldg) and meeting times/dates are present in the notifications sent out.

-Please list any national or regional organizations that your group has ties to.
+Please list any national or regional organizations to which your group has ties.
 List the organizations' websites if applicable.